Eliteboyus/projmammadov/linux/hands-on/linux-04-using-package-managers/README.md

 ```bash
 sudo apt remove git
 ```
-- Check the version of git installed on Ubuntu instance.(There should ne no info, because it's just removed a minute ago) ​
+- Check the version of git installed on Ubuntu instance.(There should be no info, because it's just removed a minute ago) ​
 ```bash
 git --version